LTenshi/react-example/README.md

 Go into the directory, open command line/open the folder as project in vscode and run:
 > npm i

+You may see an installation prompt from playwright, if you are keen to see the tests running, please accept whatever it asks for.
+Otherwise you can see the last test resutl from the playwright-report folder inside of the apps/frontend/playwright-folder and open it in the browser of your choice.

 ## Step three:
 Once the installation is finished
 >npm run dev